ThePixelPro366/KoStore/README.md

 - **Search & Filter**: Advanced search and filtering options

 ## Installation

+**Windows**:
+1. Go to the releases tab and download the exe
+2. Run the exe(there might be a application not responding message just wait).

 0. Make sure python is installed(https://www.python.org/downloads/)
 1. Click on Code then download zip
 2. Extract the zip and open it(until you see a lot of folders and files)